The purpose of this guitar helper article is to teach you, the basics of, how to play the acoustic guitar for beginners.

 Strumming Pattern with the chords:

-Let’s now give the chords we have learned, a meaning by placing simple strumming pattern with them.
+Let’s now give the chords we have learned meaning by playing a simple strumming pattern with them.
 The entire down strokes will be utilized for the strumming pattern.
 Perform your G Chord and make your pick ready in your right arm.
 The G chord must be strummed four times.
 Sift to your C chord and strum it four times.
 You’ll finish your pattern by performing your D chord and it must also be strummed down four times.

-Understanding these chords plus few other basic guitar strumming patterns, can allow you to perform a couple more songs than you anticipate.
+Understanding these chords plus a few other basic guitar strumming patterns can allow you to perform a couple more songs than you anticipate.
 Lots of songs you listen to on the radio are just but a few chords combined with some basic strumming.
-You can put it to test by trying to generate your own strumming patterns through experimenting and mixing the chords you have just learned in this lesson.
+You can put it to the test by trying to generate your own strumming patterns by experimenting and mixing the chords you have just learned in this lesson.